 There will also be a required meeting about the course in May.

-The Spring meeting will meet on Tuesday, May 1 at 4:15 PM, location TBA.
+The Spring meeting will meet on Thursday, May 2, location and time TBD.

 To cancel your participation in a program, complete the Winter Term Withdrawal questionnaire in your application.